Meet the Research Collaborative

 Yumary Ruiz

-Dr. Yumary Ruiz is an Associate Professor in the Department of Public Health at Purdue University.
+Yumary Ruiz is an associate professor in the Department of Public Health at Purdue University.
 Her research focuses on reducing health disparities and identifying factors that enable youth to overcome adversity.
 She uses mixed (quantitative and qualitative) methodologies to identify specific interactions between cognitive processes and social factors that affect health.
 Her work has also identified health-promoting mechanisms, such as social support and individual characteristics that can be targeted to mitigate the harmful effects of socioeconomic and health disadvantages.
 The overarching goal of her research program is to develop innovative and empirically based interventions to reduce health disparities among youth.

 Louis Tay

-Louis Tay is an Associate Professor in the Department of Psychological Sciences.
+Louis Tay is an associate professor in the Department of Psychological Sciences.
 He has expertise in well-being, assessments, and data science.
 He is a Provost Fellow on the Steps to Leaps initiative and oversees the following: (a) Steps to Leaps assessments; (b) research on Steps to Leaps topics (e.g., leadership, grit); (c) developing evidence-based interventions for students; and (d) creating and teaching courses aligned with Steps to Leaps (e.g., Science of Well-Being).

 Jason Ware

-Jason Ware is a Clinical Associate Professor in the John Martinson Honors College.
+Jason Ware is a clinical associate professor in the John Martinson Honors College.
 He focuses on community well-being in his research and investigates the impact and educational effect of developing quality-of-life indicators with communities at the neighborhood and institutional level.
 Ware’s research also includes exploring the effect of undergraduate research on the ability of students to think analytically as well as their propensity to address problems from varying disciplinary perspectives.

 Kelly Wilson